 In this article, we’re discussing the 2025 AMD Fire Range HX hardware platform meant for high-performance and gaming laptops.

-This follows up on AMD’s Dragon Range HX platform from 2023/2024, and integrates updated Zen5 cores, but in a die design that’s otherwise fairly similar to the previous generation, with up to 16Cores/32Threads and optional 3D V-Cache memory on the top-tier Ryzen 9 9955HX3D.
+This 2025 platform follows up on AMD’s Dragon Range HX platform from 2023/2024, and integrates updated Zen5 cores, but in a die design that’s otherwise fairly similar to the previous generation, with up to 16Cores/32Threads and optional 3D V-Cache memory on the top-tier AMD Ryzen 9 9955HX3D.
 This is also AMD’s take on Intel’s alternative for similar computers in 2025, the Intel Raptor Lake HX platform.

-At the same time, we can hope for better efficiency with regular use and on battery power, and especially for wider adoption of the hardware in actual good products, with hopefully higher-tier implementations; although, the very few announced so far are disappointing.
+What we do hope is wider adoption of the hardware in actual good products, with hopefully higher-tier implementations; although, the few announced so far are somewhat disappointing, with some exceptions.

-Down below we’ll go over the specs and particularities of these Ryzen 9 9000HX processors, and then go over the list of actual laptops built on this hardware, with updates as new models are announced.
+Down below, we’ll go over the specs and particularities of these Ryzen 9 9000HX processors, and then go over the list of actual laptops built on this hardware, with updates as new models are announced.

 Here are all the Fire Range HX processors that you will find in notebooks this year.
-I’ve also included the Dragon Range HX Ryzen 9 7945HX in the table, as the most widespread SKU on that platform, to showcase the differences between the AMD high-performance hardware lineups.
+I’ve also included the Dragon Range HX Ryzen 9 7945HX in the table, as the most widespread SKU on that platform, to showcase the differences between these AMD high-performance hardware lineups.

-Ryzen 9 9955HX3D | Ryzen 9 9955HX | Ryzen 9 9850HX | Ryzen 9 7945HX | |
+| Ryzen 9 9955HX3D | Ryzen 9 9955HX | Ryzen 9 9850HX | Ryzen 9 7945HX | |

-Build process | TSMC 4nm FinFET | |||
+| Build process | TSMC 4nm FinFET | |||

-Generation | Zen 5 | Zen 4 | ||
+| Generation | Zen 5 | Zen 4 | ||

-TDP | 54+ W | |||
+| TDP | 54+ W | |||

-Cores/Threads | 16x Zen5, 32 Threads | 16x Zen5, 32 Threads | 12x Zen5, 24 Threads | 16x Zen4, 32 Threads |
+| Cores/Threads | 16x Zen5, 32 Threads | 16x Zen5, 32 Threads | 12x Zen5, 24 Threads | 16x Zen4, 32 Threads |

-CPU Max Boost | up to 5.1 GHz | up to 5.4 GHz | up to 5.2 GHz | up to 5.4 GHz |
+| CPU Max Boost | up to 5.1 GHz | up to 5.4 GHz | up to 5.2 GHz | up to 5.4 GHz |

-L2+L3 Cache | 140 MB | 80 MB | 76 MB | 80 MB |
+| L2+L3 Cache | 140 MB | 80 MB | 76 MB | 80 MB |

-Memory Type | DDR5-5600 | DDR5-5200 | ||
+| Memory Type | DDR5-5600 | DDR5-5200 | ||

-Graphics | Radeon 610M, 2 CUs, RDNA2 |
+| Graphics | Radeon 610M, 2 CUs, RDNA2 | |||

 The Ryzen 9 9955HX3D has the potential to showcase the 3D V-Cache memory in games, but so few only the Asus Strix G notebooks were announced to feature this hardware, and only in configurations with mid-tier Nvidia RTX 5000 graphics chips.